maptiler/foss4g-workshop/README.md

 - User: openmaptiles
 - Password: openmaptiles

-Check you can see added bicycle table.
-Go to Browser/PostGIS/osm_buenos_aires/public/osm_bicycle_linestring and double-click on it.
-Bicycle paths should be added to map canvas.
+Check you can see added `osm_cycleway_linestring` table.
+Go to Browser/PostGIS/osm_buenos_aires/public/osm_cycleway_linestring and double-click on it.
+Cycleways should be added to map canvas.

 #### Add basemap for context via MapTiler plugin